Solar Terrestrial Activity Report

 Coronal mass ejections (CMEs)

-April 22-23: No obviously Earth directed CMEs were observed.
+October 6: No obviously Earth directed CMEs observed.

 Coronal holes